 Some people are able to take this route by themselves.
 As mentioned earlier, however, some may need help to find or create the opportunities where they can continue to pursue this career path.

-One person who follows this route may aim to do well academically.
-They may aim to join an established company, climb the ladder and reach the C-Suite.
+A person who follows this route may start by aiming to do well academically.
+They may then join an established company, climb the ladder and reach the C-Suite.

-Another person who follows this route may go into medicine, the law, financial services or another established profession.
-They may continue to gain qualifications, develop their expertise and perhaps specialise in their chosen field.
+Another person who follows this route may go into an established profession.
+They may go into medicine, the law, financial services or another field.
+They may continue to gain qualifications and perhaps specialise in their area of expertise.

 The Stimulating Projects Approach

-Such people aim to find or create such projects.
-These may be in different fields – such as health care, logistics, local government, digital or other areas.
+Bearing this in mind, they aim to find or create such projects.
+These may be in certain fields – such as health care, local government, digital or other areas.
 They aim to contribute to these projects and deliver success.

 The Squiggly Approach

-This approach has become more accepted in recent years.
-Some people pursue squiggly careers by doing projects and roles that appear quite different.
-But people who take this route often embody two themes.
+Some people pursue squiggly careers by doing roles that appear different.
+But the people who take this route often embody two themes.

 They then follow these principles and do various roles and projects where they can do satisfying work.